 The individual recordings are set to play automatically as you reach their linked locations (although you can turn off Autoplay within the app if you wish.)
 We recommend downloading the anthology if you'll be listening on the move, as a sufficient signal for streaming may not always be available outdoors.
 You can also play them on demand wherever you may be.
 Be alert to your surroundings and the people around you.

 About Walk Listen Create

 The website walk · listen · create is the home of walking artists as well as Sound Walk September. walk · listen · create operates on a plain that is bounded by sound, or audio, place, or location, and technology.
 Technology is not just mobile phones or computers, it’s also pen & paper, rocks, and anything that can be used as a tool.

-In 2018 and 2020, MK Lit Fest ran writing competitions for local poets and short story writers, a teams of judges selected the winners and best entries for two print/epub anthologies, copies of which are available for purchase.
+In 2018, 2020 and 2023, MK Lit Fest ran writing competitions for local poets and short story writers, a teams of judges selected the winners and best entries for print/epub anthologies, copies of which are available for purchase.
 You can also watch a recording of the online launch event for MinK 2020: City of Dreams on the Festival’s YouTube Channel.

 About The Parks Trust

 Established as an independent charity in 1992, The Parks Trust expertly cares for over 6,000 acres of beautiful and inspirational green space in Milton Keynes including parks, ancient woodlands, lakes, river valleys and 80 miles of landscaped areas along the city’s grid roads.
 Over 80 staff and 200 volunteers deliver the Trust’s essential work, which includes landscaping and maintenance, providing valuable recreation and leisure facilities, connecting communities at over 500 outdoor events each year and advancing public education about wildlife, biodiversity and the environment.
 Each year, it takes on new green spaces and endowments from developers to cover costs in perpetuity.